Frustration enhanced by Kitaev exchange in a $\boldsymbol{\tilde{j}_{\text{eff}}=\frac12}$ triangular antiferromagnet: Theory and discussion

 Having solved the local problem, we turn to hopping processes that underlie the magnetic exchange.
-By analysing the respective WF, we find that \nabaco\ is an excellent model system: further longer-range in-plane as well as interplane hoppings are orders of magnitude weaker than the leading nearest-neighbor terms.
+By analyzing the respective WF, we find that \nabaco\ is an excellent model system: further longer-range in-plane as well as interplane hoppings are orders of magnitude weaker than the leading nearest-neighbor terms.
 As we are dealing with a multi-orbital problem, a direct determination of the magnetic exchange integrals from the hopping terms is very challenging.
 Therefore, we start with a qualitative analysis.
-By inspecting the hoppings between different orbitals, we find that for every pair of neighboring Co atoms, the leading contribution pertains to a single matrix element: virtual electron transfer between two \tg\ orbitals lying in the same plane [e.g., the plane in Fig.~\ref{fig:overview}(b)] being denoted as $t^{\prime}$ in Refs.\ \cite{liu18prb,liu20prl}.
+By inspecting the hoppings between different orbitals, we find that for every pair of neighboring Co atoms, the leading contribution pertains to a single matrix element: virtual electron transfer between two $t_{2g}$ orbitals lying in the same plane [e.g., the plane in Fig.~\ref{fig:overview}(b)].
+Although this hopping implicitly includes transfer to and between the ligand orbitals, it is effectively equivalent to the direct hopping denoted as $t^{\prime}$ in Refs.\ \cite{liu18prb,liu20prl}.
 We note that this hopping is underlain by the perfect mutual alignment of neighboring CoO$_6$ octahedra and may be strongly suppressed if the octahedra are tilted.

 Next, we estimate the exchange integral $J_1$ quantitatively.
 To this end, we perform full-relativistic magnetic DFT+$U$ calculations \cite{SI}.
 We find that large orbital moments, a prerequisite for the correct description of \jhalf\ physics, are stable only if the quantization axis coincides with the threefold rotation crystal axis.
 We construct three supercells and perform total-energy calculations for different collinear magnetic arrangements.
 By mapping the total energies onto a classical Heisenberg model with effective spins \jhalf, we estimate the nearest-neighbor exchange to be 11.6$\pm$2.0\,K, where the error bars pertain to the uncertainty in choosing the $U$ value ($U=5\mp{}1$\,eV).